PrithivirajDamodaran/RealTimeNotification/README.md

 #Creating your own Notification message

-You had tweak GPMessage.java, PushEntry.java and PublishRequest.java to have your own messages.
+You have to tweak GPMessage.java, PushEntry.java and PublishRequest.java to have your own messages.
 This isnt trivial you need to change RingBufferConsumer.java as well accordingly.

 # Roadmap: